Darkest Dungeon - Initial Impressions

 Image: Red Hook Studios

 Suddenly, the initial hump was a lot steeper and I found myself losing characters much more rapidly than before.
 The warriors were missing their attacks a lot more, gaining an avalanche of negative character traits at a fast rate, and being struck with critical hits from the most basic of enemies.
 On top of this house of cards that was increasingly stacked against them, a new "corpse" mechanic was introduced.
-Prior to the update, when you eliminated an enemy, that unit would disappear from the opposing order of enemies, and all of its teammates would move up to fill the gap, making enemies in the back a lot easier to hit for your close range warriors.
+Prior to the update, when you eliminated an enemy, that unit would disappear from the opposing order of enemies, and all of its teammates would move up to fill the gap, making enemies in the back a lot easier to hit for your close-range warriors.
 With the "corpse" update, there would be a lump of flesh left over in place of the deceased enemy and the order would remain the same.
-In order to hit those enemies in the back with your beefed up close-range combatants, you would have to attack the corpses until their "health" was depleted, and the units would finally move up.
+In order to hit those enemies in the back with your beefed-up close-range combatants, you would have to attack the corpses until their "health" was depleted, and the units would finally move up.

 This mechanic didn't make sense to me and still doesn't.
 It's as arbitrary as it could possibly be for a combat mechanic.
 While I wonder if I'd care that much about it if I had played the game with corpses enabled from the start, I still think that it serves no purpose other than to make the initial learning curve of the game that much more difficult.
 I've since gotten used to the mechanic and have been able to form strategies around it, but it just adds to the tedium of some dungeons.
-As a result, my initial love of the game has since hit a bit of a snag and now its more of a passing romance.
+As a result, my initial love of the game has since hit a bit of a snag and now it’s more of a passing romance.
 I'm willing to hang out for a little bit on a frequent basis, but now that I know who you [Darkest Dungeon] are, a little of the dream has died and you're not as cool as I once thought.

 Final Thoughts

 When the game finally releases for real, I might review it again as a full package.
-For now, I think it's a solid game with a lot of fun and potential packed in to an unfinished package.
-Hopefully they'll be able to work out all the kinks and bumps by the time they're ready to call it complete.
+For now, I think it's a solid game with a lot of fun and potential packed into an unfinished package.
+Hopefully, they'll be able to work out all the kinks and bumps by the time they're ready to call it complete.